Skip to main content

 Kohler Disease

-Kohler disease is an osteonecrosis condition in which the bone tissue dies from a lack of blood supply required for optimum health.
+Kohler disease is an osteonecrosis condition in which the bone tissue dies from insufficient blood supply for optimum health.
 It is a common condition in children, especially in males.

 Children around three years of age have calcified navicular bone.
 As they grow, their weight increases, and so does the compression in the feet by other bones.
 When this compression is accompanied by zero blood supply to the navicular bone, the chances of Kohler disease and pain increase.